List of Talmudic tractates

 The Mishnah consists of six divisions known as Sedarim or Orders.
-The Babylonian Talmud has Gemara—rabbinical analysis of and commentary on the Mishnah—on thirty-seven masekhtot.
-The Jerusalem Talmud (Yerushalmi) has Gemara on thirty-nine masekhtot.
-The Talmud is the central text of Rabbinic Judaism and the primary source of Jewish religious law (halakha) and Jewish theology.
+The Babylonian Talmud has Gemara—rabbinical analysis of and commentary on the Mishnah—on 37 masekhtot (/he/; מַסֶּכְתּוֹת; מַסֶּכֶת).
+The Jerusalem Talmud has Gemara on 39 masekhtot.
+The Talmud is the central text of Rabbinic Judaism and the primary source of Jewish religious law (Halakha) and Jewish theology.

 Structure

-Every printed masekhet (tractate) of Talmud Bavli begins on page 2 (with the exception of Middot, Tamid and Kinnim), making the actual page count one less than the numbers below.
+Every printed masekhet ('tractate') of the begins on page 2 (with the exception of tractates Middot, Tamid and Kinnim), making the actual page count one less than the numbers below.

-While Talmud Bavli has had a standardized page count for over 100 years based on the Vilna edition, the standard page count of the Yerushalmi found in most modern scholarly literature is based on the first printed edition (Venice 1523) which uses folio (#) and column number (a, b, c, and d; eg. Berachot 2d would be folio page 2, column 4).
-A modern alternative page count and numbering system has existed for the Yerushalmi for about 10 years since Oz Vehadar put out a new standardized edition, and it is used in the table which follows.
+While the has had a standardized page count for over 100 years based on the Vilna Edition Shas (i.e., the Vilna edition), the standard page count of the used in most modern scholarly literature is based on the 1523 Bomberg Talmud, which uses folio (#) and column number ('a', 'b', 'c', and 'd'; e.g., tractate Berakhot 2d would be folio page 2, column 4).
+A modern alternative page count and numbering system for the was published by Oz Vehadar in the 2010s, which is used in the table that follows.